 My current clinical research is in the area of osteoporosis.
 We hope that this work will foster not only further understanding of treatment gaps in osteoporosis care, but also ameliorating that treatment gap as well.
 I am co-investigator with Dr. Sciamanna of a PCORI grant that was recently awarded early 2015 studying the effects of Integrating Patient-Centered Exercise Coaching into Primary Care to Reduce Fragility Fracture.

 My academic interests range from teaching medical students and residents to the organization of multidisciplinary clinical tumor teams to foster better patient care and research.

-I am currently Director of Medical Student Musculoskeletal Education within the Dept. of Orthopaedic Surgery and also Co-director of several musculoskeletal medical student courses, ranging from musculoskeletal examination to musculoskeletal oncology and metabolic bone diseases.
+I am currently Director of Medical Student Musculoskeletal Education within the Dept. Orthopaedic Surgery and also Co-Director of several musculoskeletal medical student courses, ranging from musculoskeletal examination to musculoskeletal oncology and metabolic bone diseases.
 In addition I also lecture to our residents in Orthopaedic Surgery as well as other departments such as Adult and Pediatric Hematology Oncology, General Surgery, and Radiology.

 I have formed a multidisciplinary Sarcoma Board, the main goal of which is to discuss and coordinate sarcoma patient care from a multidisciplinary approach amongst other specialty providers such as Hematology/Oncology, Radiation Oncology, Neurosurgery, Surgical Oncology, Musculoskeletal Radiology, and Musculoskeletal Pathology; this also fosters research efforts and collaborations.